 From a trading post in 1849 to incorporation in 1876, Martinez was a gold rush and shipping boomtown.
 Early settlers of the county bought, sold, and shipped their goods here.
 One of them created the popular drink known as the "Martini" (Martini Story).

-Martinez was one of the oldest Anglo cities in California before California became a state.
+Martinez was one of the oldest cities in California before California became a state.
 Martinez catered to gold searchers who arrived on the Carquinez Strait's south shore to take Dr. Robert Semple's horse-powered ferry boat to Benicia on their trek to the gold country.

+The local newspaper began operation in 1858 and by 1860 Martinez was the shipping port for grain from Diablo to the Livermore Valley.
 Railroads arrived in 1877.
-Central Pacific, with the tie to the transcontinental line, came in 1879 with the world's largest ferry boat, transporting trains across the Strait to Port Costa.
-Grain wharves lined the shoreline from Martinez to Crockett.
+The Central Pacific, with the tie to the transcontinental line, came in 1879 with the world's largest ferry boat, transporting trains across the Strait to Port Costa.

 Martinez is the birthplace of "Joltin' Joe DiMaggio," famed New York Yankee baseball player of the 1930's and 1940's.

 The Martinez Museum, a project of the Martinez Historical Society, is housed in a Victorian cottage built in 1890 and features artifacts, documents, City maps and photographs.

 Martinez is a city with more than a dozen parks and plenty of open space located within its thirteen square mile area.
 The waterfront features a marina and hiking trails, world class bocce ball courts and baseball and softball fields.

 You might also be interested in:

 John Muir a Brief Biography | Sierra Club